danonuniko/Microsoft-Certifications/AZ-204/preguntas.md

 You company has an on-premises deployment of MongoDB, and an Azure Cosmos DB account that makes use of the MongoDB API.
 You need to devise a strategy to migrate MongoDB to the Azure Cosmos DB account.
 You include the Data Management Gateway tool in your migration strategy.
 Instructions: Review the underlined text.
-If it makes the statement correct, select `No change required.` If the statement is incorrect, select the answer choice that makes the statement correct.
+If it makes the statement correct, select `No change required.` If the statement is incorrect, select the answer choice that makes the statement correct.</b>
 - No change required.
 - Mongorestore.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
 - Azure Storage Explorer.